Wichita mayor releases plan to avoid animal shelter budget cuts

 “It should get us through the next year buying us enough time to build a closer relationship with the humane society so that we can share some responsibilities,” said Mayor Whipple.
 “It feels great to find solutions that are going to benefit our community.”

-Local animal advocates groups pushed for solutions and encouraged the public to voice their opinions to officials.
+Local animal advocate groups pushed for solutions and encouraged the public to voice their opinions to officials.
 They said they’re happy the mayor and other officials are listening.

 “This budget cut was going to seriously impact the safety of everyone in Wichita, regardless of if you own pets, you don’t like pets,” said Sarah Coffman with the Wichita Animal Action League.